Western Auto: Use of Western Auto name

 Dealer stores were permitted by Advance Auto Parts a license to use the Western Auto name until 2006.
-After 2006, stores were to cease using the Western Auto name, but many stores continue to use the name illegally.
+After 2006, stores were to cease using the Western Auto name, but many stores continue to use the name.
 At this time, no storefront is licensed to use the name Western Auto or fly the Western Auto sign.
 Advance Auto Parts remains the owner of the registered trademarks and name "Western Auto" and enforces infringements on the name, but it is unknown if they have future plans for the name.
 Advance also owns the name Western Auto Supply Company which is registered in Virginia.

 The Western Auto name was used by Advance Auto Parts in the Commonwealth of Puerto Rico and the Virgin Islands, where it was the largest such chain, until 2006 when the last company-owned store in St. Croix was closed.
 All of the other stores in the division were gradually converted to Advance stores.

-The building that once housed its corporate headquarters, located at 2107 Grand Boulevard in Kansas City, Missouri, was transformed into loft condominiums; the Western Auto sign remains atop the building.
-The sign was relit on July 13, 2018 at 8:45pm Central time, having been refurbished with funding from the current condo association.